CoReACTER/coreacter.github.io/resources.md

 ## Research Resources

+### Conferences and Workshops

+* [Nessa the Chemist's Conference Database](https://supersciencegrl.co.uk/conferences): A curated list, mostly focused on organic and automation chemistry.

 ### Research Tools

-* [OpenAlex](https://openalex.org/): A powerful open source catalogue of scientific publications with an free API
+* [OpenAlex](https://openalex.org/): A powerful open source catalogue of scientific publications with an free API.
 * [Connected Papers](https://www.connectedpapers.com/): An online tool for literature searching.
 Provide one paper (*e.g.*, through a digital object identifier or DOI) and see what related papers you might want to look at!

 ### Equipment and Techniques